We care about our people and our environment

 Putting words into action

 One of the trusts that Wharehine are proud to support is The Forest Bridge Trust.
 A key programme that we have had the pleasure of being a part of is the Hubs Project.
 In 2018, the Trust created a new model for focusing their predator control and fencing activities to better achieve the goal of a connected landscape.
 They searched for local reserves that local people had identified as worth protecting.
 The Trust developed an approach to help these communities to grow their local precious places into ‘hubs’ of ecological protection.
 Wharehine staff have been committed to the pest control project by setting and checking trap lines at our Whangaripo and Matakana quarries adjacent to Mt Tamahunga.
-The Forest Bridge Trust’s target area of interest stretches from the West to the East across northern Rodney.
-For more information check out theforestbridgetrust.org.nz/ or tamahungatrappers.org.nz
+This project is showing great success and in October 2023 a wild kiwi chick was born on Mt Tamahunga following the release of mature kiwi the previous March. theforestbridgetrust.org.nz/ or tamahungatrappers.org.nz